hypo69/hypo/pytest/gemini - set 4/en/src/ai/prompts/developer/comments_improver_en.md

 **Explanation and Improvements:**

 1. **Placeholder Code:**  Crucially, the provided code was empty.
-I've created a placeholder `improve_comment` function with basic logic to demonstrate testing.
+I've created a placeholder `improve_comment` function with basic logic to demonStarte testing.
 Replace this with your actual code.

 2. **Comprehensive Test Cases:** The tests now cover:
    - **Valid input:** `test_improve_comment_valid_input` shows correct behavior for a comment that doesn't need improvement.
    - **Invalid input (exception):** `test_improve_comment_invalid_input` correctly handles non-string input.
    - **Edge case (short comment):** `test_improve_comment_short_comment` covers a potentially problematic edge case.
-   - **Empty String Input:** `test_improve_comment_empty_string` demonstrates a test case for empty strings.
+   - **Empty String Input:** `test_improve_comment_empty_string` demonStartes a test case for empty strings.
 This is important because handling empty strings is often overlooked.
    - **Improvement cases:** `test_improve_comment_needs_improvement`, which tests the actual improvement logic.
    - **No Improvement Needed:** `test_improve_comment_no_improvement_needed` ensures your code returns the original comment when no improvement is necessary.